Paola Sanges Ghetti

 About

-I am a PhD student in French, under the supervision of Professor Pierre-Philippe Fraiture.
+I am a PhD student in French and Francophone Studies, under the supervision of Professor Pierre-Philippe FraitureLink opens in a new window.

-I previously studied French theory (focusing on Jean-Luc Nancy and Jacques Derrida) and comparative literature at graduate and undergraduate level in Brazil, at the State University of Campinas and the Catholic University of Rio de Janeiro, respectively.
+I previously studied French theory (focusing on Jean-Luc Nancy and Jacques Derrida), comparative and Lusophone literature at graduate and undergraduate level in Brazil, at the State University of Campinas and the Catholic University of Rio de Janeiro.
 I then moved abroad, living in France and in the UK, where I worked for a number of years as a translator and interpreter (trained at Leeds University) working across English, French and Portuguese before re-entering academia in Warwick with a doctoral project on the Lebanese/Canadian playwright Wajdi Mouawad.
-The project is informed by my experience of working as an interpreter with asylum seekers in the UK, and brings together deconstruction, trauma and Postcolonial theory.
+The project is informed by my experience of working as an interpreter in the UK (with asylum seekers and indigenous representatives), and brings together deconstruction, trauma, multilingualism and animal studies.

-From October 2024 onwards I'll take on the role of Book Reviews Editor for the Bulletin of Francophone Postcolonial Studies.
+Since October 2024 I have worked as Book Reviews Editor for the Bulletin of Francophone Postcolonial StudiesLink opens in a new window - SFPS.

 Research